(727) 808-8602

 What a crank-scraper is and other technical info...
 Some comments on our products...

 We will try to keep this list updated but if you do not see your engine listed here please ask!
-We can do custom stroker or knife-edge crank designs.
-We can provide plastic templates for initial fitting and adjustment.
+We can provide templates for initial fitting and adjustment.
+Templates cost $100 and are a separate charge from the scraper pattern chosen.

 We have included some representative pictures of the scrapers we make.
 If you would like to see a picture of a particular scraper please ask -- we would be more than happy to send one through.

-When available (please enquire) our zero-clearance TeflonŽ scrapers run an additional $100.00 to the cost of the standard steel scraper unless noted.
+When available (please enquire) our zero-clearance Teflon® scrapers run an additional $130.00 to the cost of the standard steel scraper unless noted.

 Remember, your vehicle may have an engine made by a different manufacturer so check both product lines.
 If you are still unsure, please contact us.